what are the most unused keys on a keyboard 1

 F12

-Last but not least, we have the F12 key, which also offers various functionalities depending on the software being used.
-In some web browsers, pressing F12 opens the developer tools, allowing you to inspect and modify the HTML, CSS, and JavaScript code of a webpage.
+Last, we have the F12 key, which also offers various functionalities depending on the software used.
+In some web browsers, pressing F12 opens the developer tools, allowing you to inspect and modify a webpage’s HTML, CSS, and JavaScript code.
 This can be especially valuable for web developers and designers.
-Additionally, in certain applications, pressing F12 can save a screenshot or trigger other specific functions specified by the software.
+Additionally, in specific applications, pressing F12 can save a screenshot or trigger other specific functions specified by the software.

 Scroll Lock

-The Scroll Lock key, often located in the upper-right corner of the keyboard, is one of the least utilized keys on a keyboard.
-Originally intended for controlling the scrolling behavior of text on older computer systems, the Scroll Lock key has become less relevant in modern computing environments.
+The Scroll Lock key, often located in the upper-right corner of the keyboard, is one of the least utilized keys.
+Initially intended to control text scrolling behavior on older computer systems, the Scroll Lock key has become less relevant in modern computing environments.
 Its historical significance lies in its ability to toggle the scrolling function on or off, primarily in spreadsheet programs.
-However, as advances in technology have rendered this feature obsolete for most users, the Scroll Lock key remains largely unutilized in day-to-day computing tasks.
+However, as technological advances have rendered this feature obsolete for most users, the Scroll Lock key remains largely unutilized in day-to-day computing tasks.

 What Are The Most Unused Keys On A Keyboard?